vishwabaruah/compbio_zero2one/tutorial/docker/creating_dockerfile/create_dockerfile.md

 ## What is a Dockerfile

-`Dockerfile` is a human-readable flat file (without extension), which uses very specific keywords that supervise specific docker image building process.
+`Dockerfile` is a human-readable flat file (without extension), which uses very specific keywords that supervise  docker image building process.

 ## Why use a `Dockerfile`